actoron/jadex/docs/tutorials/quickstart/04 Time Provider.md

 The repeated notification is modeled by a so called component step, which is scheduled using the `IInternalAccess` interface.
 Each Jadex component is internally operated by a set of features that handle the different aspects like execution and required or provided services.
 These features are bundled and made available through the so called internal access, that allows accessing the Jadex features of your component from your component code.
 The API of the available features can be found [here](https://www.activecomponents.org/forward.html?type=javadoc&path=jadex/bridge/IInternalAccess.html).

 Using the `repeatStep()` method of the execution feature, a step is scheduled every 5 seconds.
 In this step, the time provider iterates through all current subscriptions and sends the next time message using the `addIntermediateResultIfUndone()` method.
-The 'IfUndone' part threby states that errors should be ignored, e.g. when the subscription was just cancelled.
+The 'IfUndone' part thereby states that errors should be ignored, e.g. when the subscription was just terminated.

 ---
 [[Back: 03 Time User](03%20Time%20User.md) | [Next: 05 Summary](05%20Summary.md)]